What Is a Perfect Game in Baseball?

 Baseball has an unwritten tradition around a perfect game in progress: teammates often stop talking to the pitcher in the dugout so as not to jinx it.
 The tension climbs with every out, because there is no cushion.
 In a normal game a pitcher can shrug off a hit; here, one mistake erases the whole achievement.

 If you want the earlier, more common cousin of this feat, our explainer on the walk-off in baseball covers another of the sport’s dramatic endings.
-But nothing tops the quiet, mounting pressure of a pitcher three outs from perfection, needing the last few hitters to go down in order to join one of baseball’s smallest clubs.
+But nothing tops the quiet, mounting pressure of a pitcher three outs from perfection, needing the last few hitters to go down in order to join one of baseball’s smallest clubs — retiring all 27 batters across a full nine innings.

 Frequently asked questions